About the State Board

 Bailey's term expires on July 1, 2025.

 Kerry Casey, Chesterfield, was appointed to the State Board in November 2021.
-Casey currently serves as Vice President of Exegy, a global leader in financial market data, trading platforms, and predictive signals, where she is responsible for Global Sales Operations and Enablement.
-Casey was a founding board member of the KIPP Charter School in St. Louis and served on the board of directors until her appointment to the State Board.
+Casey recently retired from her position as Vice President of Exegy, a global leader in financial market data, trading platforms, and predictive signals, where she was responsible for Global Sales Operations and Enablement Casey was a founding board member of the KIPP Charter School in St. Louis and served on the board of directors until her appointment to the State Board.
 She is also a board member for the Lift for Life Gym and the Patriot Training Foundation and a past board member of Junior Achievement of Greater St. Louis.
 Prior to joining Exegy, Casey held executive-level positions with Thomson Reuters, MCI WorldCom, Skytel, and TWA.

 Casey’s term expires on July 1, 2027.